 Johnson County Community College

-Johnson County Community College (JCCC) offers construction management programs through its civil engineering technology department.
+Johnson County Community College (JCCC) offers construction management programs through its industrial technology department.
 The school has a certificate program in construction management, but also offers an associate's degree in construction management technology program.
-Students in the programs can participate in the campus chapter of the Construction Specification Institute, which works with students to develop methods for improving the design and sustainability of built environments.

 Certificate in Construction Management